 After finishing component testing, integration testing will be performed by testers.

-Material are high- level design and test tools.
+Material are integration test cases, high- level design and test tools.

 Do test by flow of functions and items which have relation.

 When executing integration testing, if any bugs are found, testers have to log on “Defect Log Management” file and assign to developer fix it and redo this process until it is correct.